hamlet-io/docs/docs/getting-started/create-cmdb.md

 The Configuration Management Database (CMDB) is the heart of hamlet.
 It contains the configuration, infrastructure code and state of your hamlet deployed infrastructure.

 CMDBs use a file based structure with a strict directory layout that hamlet uses to build its configuration using an overlay style approach.
-We won't go to much into how all of this works at this stage, if you'd like to know more about it head to the [layer anatomy in-depth guide](/docs/in-depth/layers/)
+We won't go into too much depth at this stage.
+If you'd like to know more about it head to the [layer anatomy in-depth guide](/docs/in-depth/layers/).

 ### Generating the CMDB

-We can start a CMDB using the cli
+We can start a CMDB using the CLI.

 1. Create a new directory that will be used for the CMDB.
-This directory contains your infrastructure and should be treated as code
+This directory contains your infrastructure and should be treated as code.

     :::info
     This directory is generally added to your source control provider to share the configuration with your team or CI deployments